MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 02/01-MiniLab_Create_VMs_inside_an_availability_set.md

 1. From the resources contained by `myResourceGroup`.
 Select **myAvailabilitySet**

-1. You should see how the VMs are distributed across the two fault and update domains.
+1. Observe how the VMs are distributed across the two fault and update domains.

     ![Azure portal UI, showing the new availability set.](../../Linked_Image_Files/myResourceGroups_myAvailabilitySet.png)